Key takeaways

 Accessibility and inclusion

 Voice lets colleagues with different physical abilities or typing speeds contribute fully.
-For design guidance see voice user interface accessibility.
+For design guidance see W3C voice user interface accessibility standards.

 High volume repetitive entries

-Petty cash, daily cash sales, recurring vendor payments, voice saves clicks across repetitive patterns.
+Petty cash, daily cash sales, recurring vendor payments.
+Voice saves clicks across repetitive patterns that would otherwise require dozens of keystrokes each.

 Voice excels at real time, context rich entries, especially where keyboards slow the primary task.